JoNoPe/pymath/README.md

 # pymath

-A library to calculate symbolically.
+A complete library to calculate symbolically.